Astrodynamic/DNA_Analazer-Algorithms-for-working-with-text-in-CPP/README.md

-# Классические задачи биоинформатики
+# Classical bioinformatics problems

-Реализация проекта DNA Analyzer.
+Implementation of the DNA Analyzer project.

 ## Contents